Tensure/alembic-lab/README.md

 ## 🏁 Summary

-This is a **minimal, production-ready** Lambda function for database day-2 operations that provides:
+This is a **minimal** Lambda function for database day-2 operations that provides:

 ✅ **Incremental migrations** with detailed logging
 ✅ **Idempotent operations** (safe to run multiple times)